Best Compact First Aid Kits for Field Use: Top Picks for Outdoor Enthusiasts

 Cons

-• May require additional items for specific needs
+• May benefit from additional items for certain needs

 • Limited space for extra supplies